 stephon_alexander [at] brown.edu

-Stephon Alexander is a Professor of Physics at Brown University with previous appointments at Stanford University, Imperial College, Penn State, Dartmouth College and Haverford College.
+Stephon Alexander is a Professor of Physics at Brown University and the President of the National Society of Black Physicists (NSBP).
+Alexander has had previous appointments at Stanford University, Imperial College, Penn State, Dartmouth College, and Haverford College.
 He is a specialist in the field of string cosmology, where the physics of superstrings are applied to address longstanding questions in cosmology.
 In 2001, he co-invented the model of inflation based on higher dimensional hypersurfaces in string theory called D-Branes.
-In such models the early universe emerged from the destruction of a higher dimensional D-brane which ignites a period of rapid expansion of space often referred to as cosmic inflation.
+In such models, the early universe emerged from the destruction of a higher dimensional D-brane which ignites a period of rapid expansion of space often referred to as cosmic inflation.

 leah_jenks [at] brown.edu